 As we will tell you in the buying guide, what differentiates the outdoor ceiling fans from their indoor counterparts is UL wet rating.
-Fans which have this rating can be used outdoors without any fear that you may burn their motor or melt their wires.
+Fans that have this rating can be used outdoors without any fear that you may burn their motor or melt their wires.

-Lastly, and this is important, this ceiling fan comes with a three position mounting.
-Therefore, whether your outdoor ceiling is standard, angled or flush, you can hang this fan in any fashion you may choose.
+Lastly, and this is important, this ceiling fan comes with a three-position mounting.
+Therefore, whether your outdoor ceiling is standard, angled, or flush, you can hang this fan in any fashion you may choose.

-Many customers, especially when they buy a designated outdoor ceiling fan, expect it to offer a pull chain in the package which is not provided here.
+Many customers, especially when they buy a designated outdoor ceiling fan, expect it to offer a pull chain in the package, which is not provided here.

 The Emerson Curva Sky is best for those rooms whose ceilings are lower than 8feet, as you cannot install normal ceiling fans there.
 For, the height of the flushed ceiling is such that normal ceiling fans just cannot deliver, which means whether you like it or not, designated Flushmount ceiling fans to remain your only choice.

 For those of you living in a smart home, you might be pleased to know that this ceiling fan works with Amazon Alexa.
 That is, you can turn the fan as well as its lights on/off with your voice by using the Amazon Alexa.
-You won’t even have to look for remote!
+You won’t even have to look for a remote!